apache/nuttx/configs/stm32f4discovery/README.txt

 NOTE:  The configuration to test this LCD configuration is available at configs/stm32f4discovery/nxlines.
-As of this writing, I have not seen the LCD working so I probaby have some things wrong.
+As of this writing, I have not seen the LCD working so I probably have some things wrong.

-I might need to use a bit-baning interface.
-Below is the pin configurationf of a similar LCD to support a (write-only), bit banging interface:
+I might need to use a bit-banging interface.
+Below is the pin configuration of a similar LCD to support a (write-only), bit banging interface:

   LCD PIN   BOARD CONNECTION